If Jon Gruden turned down Colts, Andrew Luck, why would he ever return to coaching?

 The other takeaway from this report is Irsay and the man he apparently would replace (but also reportedly told he would not replace), and that’s current head coach Chuck Pagano.
 This a bad look from the owner here, even for a potential shot at a rock star replacement.

-Now Pagano, who has to add at least one assistant coach to his staff with Pep Hamilton joining Jim Harbaugh at Michigan, might have a hard time getting a good replacement.
-After all, what coach wants to leave a good job for a new position he might get fired from a year from now?

 That’s what letting Pagano twist in the wind does: It undermines him.
-It casts a view that he’s not in any way the coach the owner really wants to run his team and that the only reason he’s not getting fired right now is that he can’t lure a Gruden, Harbaugh or Nick Saban to come to Indy.
+It casts a view that he’s not in any way the coach the owner really wants to run his team and that the only reason he’s not getting fired right now is that he can’t lure a Gruden, Jim Harbaugh or Nick Saban to come to Indy.
 That’s also far less of a rejection of working for Luck as it is working under Irsay.
 People close to the owner say he’s a smart man, but his public image is hurt when these types of stories emerge.

+Now, could Irsay land another big fish and change that narrative?
+Oh, sure.
+Such as …

+WTHR can confirm that the Colts have spoken to Peyton Manning about a front office job with team.
+Told it's still a fluid situation.

+That tantalizing tweet must have Colts fans all in a tizzy.
+The rumors of Manning joining the team in some capacity have been floating around for months now.
+But there’s no certainty he would take the job, and then we’d have to go through another round of whether Pagano’s job is safe as we get closer to February and five of the six current head-coaching vacancies already have been filled.

-Irsay’s silence on Pagano thus far also should raise doubts about why any high-profile candidate should want to work for him.
-Pagano and the team suffer as well because it projects the current head coach as being a mere placeholder until something shinier comes available.
-Not the best day for the future of the Colts, it would appear.
+Irsay’s silence on Pagano thus far also should raise doubts about why any high-profile candidate — even if Manning was part of the production — should want to work for this owner.
+For now, Pagano and the team suffer as well because it projects the current head coach as being a mere placeholder until something shinier comes available.
+Not the best day for the future of the Colts, it would appear, even if Irsay could land someone big soon.

 – – – – – – –